sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

     from sage.measure_theory.all import *

-An example is worth a thousand words
+An Example Is Worth a Thousand Words
 ====================================

 For all of the conventions discussed here, you can find many examples